anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 **Workload security**
 * Restrict traffic to (and from) the workload to only traffic that is necessary, and deny all other traffic.
 * Support zoning within a tenant workload - using application-level filtering.
-* Not expose tenant IP address details to another tenant.
+* Not expose tenant internal IP address details to another tenant.
 * All production workloads must be separated from all non-production workloads including separation between non-hosted non-production external networks.

 **Confidentiality and Integrity**